Protein primary structure: Cleavage and ligation

-Sequence compression

-The compression of amino acid sequences is a comparatively challenging task.
-The existing specialized amino acid sequence compressors are low compared with that of DNA sequence compressors, mainly because of the characteristics of the data.
-For example, modeling inversions is harder because of the reverse information loss (from amino acids to DNA sequence).
-The current lossless data compressor that provides higher compression is AC2.
-AC2 mixes various context models using Neural Networks and encodes the data using arithmetic encoding.

 History

 The proposal that proteins were linear chains of α-amino acids was made nearly simultaneously by two scientists at the same conference in 1902, the 74th meeting of the Society of German Scientists and Physicians, held in Karlsbad.
 Franz Hofmeister made the proposal in the morning, based on his observations of the biuret reaction in proteins.
 Hofmeister was followed a few hours later by Emil Fischer, who had amassed a wealth of chemical details supporting the peptide-bond model.
 For completeness, the proposal that proteins contained amide linkages was made as early as 1882 by the French chemist E. Grimaux.

 Despite these data and later evidence that proteolytically digested proteins yielded only oligopeptides, the idea that proteins were linear, unbranched polymers of amino acids was not accepted immediately.
-Some well-respected scientists such as William Astbury doubted that covalent bonds were strong enough to hold such long molecules together; they feared that thermal agitations would shake such long molecules asunder.
+Some scientists such as William Astbury doubted that covalent bonds were strong enough to hold such long molecules together; they feared that thermal agitations would shake such long molecules asunder.
 Hermann Staudinger faced similar prejudices in the 1920s when he argued that rubber was composed of macromolecules.

 Thus, several alternative hypotheses arose.
 The colloidal protein hypothesis stated that proteins were colloidal assemblies of smaller molecules.
 This hypothesis was disproved in the 1920s by ultracentrifugation measurements by Theodor Svedberg that showed that proteins had a well-defined, reproducible molecular weight and by electrophoretic measurements by Arne Tiselius that indicated that proteins were single molecules.
 A second hypothesis, the cyclol hypothesis advanced by Dorothy Wrinch, proposed that the linear polypeptide underwent a chemical cyclol rearrangement C=O + HN $\rightarrow$ C(OH)-N that crosslinked its backbone amide groups, forming a two-dimensional fabric.
 Other primary structures of proteins were proposed by various researchers, such as the diketopiperazine model of Emil Abderhalden and the pyrrol/piperidine model of Troensegaard in 1942.
 Although never given much credence, these alternative models were finally disproved when Frederick Sanger successfully sequenced insulin and by the crystallographic determination of myoglobin and hemoglobin by Max Perutz and John Kendrew.